Mushroom Elixir with Chaga

 Chaga does not have caffeine and will not keep you awake.
 It has adaptogenic properties and can help your body adapt to stress and calm down.
 It’s good to drink chaga at any time of the day.

-5. Are Chaga mushrooms legal?
+5. Are chaga mushrooms psychedelic (and legal)?

 Chaga is not on the World Anti-Doping Agency’s (WADA) list and is legal all around the world.
 Functional mushrooms have been used over 5,000 years so it is very unlikely that they will ever make the list or become illegal.
-Chaga is not a psychedelic mushroom.

 6. Which Chaga recipes are good?